 But gratitude doesn’t even stand a chance if it can’t simply see all that lies within its grasp.

 We spend so much of our life being discontent, rushing to fill the void with more fillers, more stuff, more shiny things.
-Convinced that what we need, what our heart desperately yearns for is more money, more trophies, more everything when what we really need is for God to open our eyes so we can see all that we already have.
-He’s given us all we need.
+Convinced that what we need, what our heart desperately yearns for is more money, more trophies, more everything when what we really need is to open our eyes so we can see all that we already have.

 It’s not about having more.

 It’s about having a change of heart that teaches us to appreciate more of what we already have.”